tjex/tjex.github.io/README.md

 # tjex.net

 The repo for my personal website / blog, [tjex.net](https://tjex.net).

-It was extended from the [Astro Minimal Starter](https://github.com/littlesticks/astro-minimal-starter) template, using [pico css](picocss.com) as a base for styling.
+It's using the [Astro](astro.dev) framework and was extended from the [Astro Minimal Starter](https://github.com/littlesticks/astro-minimal-starter) template, using [pico css](picocss.com) as a base for styling.